 Do All Construction Contracts Have to Be in Writing?

-Construction contracts do not necessarily have to be in writing.
-All states in the U.S. have a law – generally known as a statute of frauds – that requires certain types of contracts to be in writing in order to be a legally enforceable agreement.
+Construction contracts do not have to be in writing.
+However, all states in the U.S. have a business law, generally known as a statute of frauds, that requires certain types of contracts to be in writing to be a legally enforceable agreement.

 The Statute of Frauds